By Jon Stiffler PTA/Sports Center Manager

 Repetitive overuse injuries occur from simple and repetitive daily tasks.
 They can affect your muscles in the same way that a sudden injury would cause long-term symptoms.
 Medical massage can be very effective in assisting in the identification of the soft tissue impairment and helping to correct it within your Orthopedic and Physical Therapist’s Plan of Care.

 Sports injuries are typically sudden and occur with overexertion or overextension, disrupting the soft tissue.
-At times, these injuries may not require surgical intervention but still require correction.
-Your Physical Therapist may advise that soft tissue work is necessary for healthy recovery of the soft tissue.
-In these cases, medical massage modalities effectively treat the affected area with focused modalities within your PT’s Plan of care.
+At times, these injuries may not require surgical intervention but still require therapy.
+Your Physical Therapist may advise that soft tissue work is necessary for a good outcome.
+In these cases, medical massage modalities effectively treat the affected area with focused modalities within your PT’s visit.

 Insomnia is often associated with a lack of serotonin.
 Medical-massage therapy is a natural remedy to increase serotonin levels for people that are sleep deprived.

-Massage helps treat TMJ Disorder by loosening the “muscles of mastication” (muscles used to chew food, clench teeth, or grind the jaw) as well as the connected facial muscles or “muscles of expression,” which can become tight and therefore may prohibit proper function and range of motion of the Temporomandibular Joint.
+Massage helps treat TMJ Disorder by loosening the “muscles of mastication” (muscles used to chew food, clench teeth, or grind the jaw).
+As well as the connected facial muscles or “muscles of expression.”
+These can become tight and therefore may prohibit proper function and range of motion of the Temporomandibular Joint.